ekorsak-deutsch/CIDM6330/Assignment 1/README.md

 - The system must track user logins.
 - The system must monitor MFA setting changes.
 - The system must detect email rule modifications.
-- The system must integrate with Google WorkspaceAPIs.
+- The system must integrate with Google Workspace APIs.
 - The system must generate alerts for any anomalous activities detected.

 ### Non-Functional Requirements
 - The system must provide data processing capabilities.
 - The system must offer an intuitive web-based interface.
-- The system must be capable of sending email alerts
+- The system must be capable of sending email alerts.
 - The system must encrypt stored and transmitted data.

 ---